-ODC is a centralized, full-time, gifted school serving identified students in grades two through five.
+Old Donation School is a centralized, full-time, gifted school serving identified students in grades two through eight.
 Admission is application based and requires that students meet the criteria for gifted identification in VBCPS.

 The curriculum includes all school district learning objectives, the Virginia Standards of Learning and expands and extends the curriculum specifically to meet the needs of the gifted learner.
-Specialized lessons and units include research and independent study as major components within each subject area.
+The curriculum is designed using methods and resources for developing the abilities of gifted learners.

-Extra-curricular activities include options such as Future Problem Solving, yearbook, student newspaper, SCA, and other clubs in which students have special interest.
+Extra-curricular activities include options such as yearbook, student newspaper, SCA and other clubs in which students have special interest.